blacklightpy/vaultofknowledge/🤠 Personal/Productivity/Productivity Tips.md

 	-   Journal: DayOne or Journey
 	-   Audio notes: Drafts, Noted

-2. Android verse.
+2. Android-verse

-	Google Keep for lists, todo, small notes.
+	- Google Keep for lists, todo, small notes.
-	One Google Sheet, napkin, for things, ideas.
+	- One Google Sheet, napkin, for things, ideas.
-	Memorix for shopping lists
+	- Memorix for shopping lists

 3. If you are using chrome or Edge browser, you can give try to a note-taking browser extension "Roughbook".
 You can download it from [Chrome Web Store.](https://chrome.google.com/webstore/detail/roughbook-quick-notes-tak/phomkpbjipcgmfpffhkaphddmclefofh)